Last Updated on February 22, 2024 by Lori Walker

-When making the perfect crust, one question often sparks baker debates: should you use salted or unsalted butter for pie crust?
+When it comes to creating the ideal crust, one topic that often ignites discussions among bakers is whether to use salted or unsalted butter for pie crust.

 As a seasoned pie enthusiast, I’ve had my fair share of experiments in the kitchen, and today, I’m here to shed some light on this age-old culinary dilemma.